Fastaxx/ScalarDiffusionAnalytic/README.md

 - **Mathematical References**:
   - Crank, J. *The Mathematics of Diffusion*.
 Oxford University Press.
   - Palas Kumar Farsoiya, Stéphane Popinet, and Luc Deike.
 Bubble-mediated transfer of dilute gas in turbulence.
 Journal of Fluid Mechanics, 920(A34), June 2021.
-- **Community Support**: Thanks to the open-source community for providing tools and libraries that make this project possible.